s3ji/0xliqd/README.md

 ## 🙏 Acknowledgments

-- **Binance**: For providing robust futures trading API
+- **Binance**: Robust futures trading API and WebSocket streams
-- **RapidAPI**: For liquidation data services
-- **CCXT**: For cryptocurrency exchange integration
+- **CCXT Pro**: Professional-grade exchange integration
-- **WebSocket Libraries**: For real-time data streaming
+- **RapidAPI**: Liquidation data services
+- **Community**: Contributors and testers who help improve the bot

 ---

-## ⚖️ Disclaimer
+## ⚖️ Legal Disclaimer

-THIS SOFTWARE IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND.
-TRADING CRYPTOCURRENCY FUTURES INVOLVES SUBSTANTIAL RISK OF LOSS.
-THE AUTHORS ARE NOT RESPONSIBLE FOR ANY FINANCIAL LOSSES INCURRED THROUGH THE USE OF THIS SOFTWARE.
-USERS TRADE AT THEIR OWN RISK.
+**THIS SOFTWARE IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.
+TRADING CRYPTOCURRENCY FUTURES INVOLVES SUBSTANTIAL RISK OF LOSS AND IS NOT SUITABLE FOR ALL INVESTORS.
+THE AUTHORS AND CONTRIBUTORS ARE NOT RESPONSIBLE FOR ANY FINANCIAL LOSSES, DAMAGES, OR OTHER CONSEQUENCES RESULTING FROM THE USE OF THIS SOFTWARE.**

+**YOU ACKNOWLEDGE THAT:**
+- **PAST PERFORMANCE DOES NOT GUARANTEE FUTURE RESULTS**
+- **YOU MAY LOSE YOUR ENTIRE INVESTMENT AND MORE**
+- **YOU TRADE AT YOUR OWN RISK AND RESPONSIBILITY**
+- **YOU SHOULD CONSULT FINANCIAL PROFESSIONALS BEFORE TRADING**

+**USE THIS SOFTWARE ONLY IF YOU FULLY UNDERSTAND AND ACCEPT THESE RISKS.**